aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/pool_u64.md

 # Module `0x1::pool_u64`

-<br/> Simple module for tracking and calculating shares of a pool of coins.
-The shares are worth more as the total coins in<br/> the pool increases.
-New shareholder can buy more shares or redeem their existing shares.<br/><br/> Example flow:<br/> 1.
-Pool start outs empty.<br/> 2.
-Shareholder A buys in with 1000 coins.
+Simple module for tracking and calculating shares of a pool of coins.
+The shares are worth more as the total coins in the pool increases.
+New shareholder can buy more shares or redeem their existing shares.

+Example flow:
+1. Pool start outs empty.
+2. Shareholder A buys in with 1000 coins.
 A will receive 1000 shares in the pool.
-Pool now has 1000 total coins and<br/> 1000 total shares.<br/> 3.
-Pool appreciates in value from rewards and now has 2000 coins.
-A&apos;s 1000 shares are now worth 2000 coins.<br/> 4.
-Shareholder B now buys in with 1000 coins.
-Since before the buy in, each existing share is worth 2 coins, B will<br/> receive 500 shares in exchange for 1000 coins.
-Pool now has 1500 shares and 3000 coins.<br/> 5.
-Pool appreciates in value from rewards and now has 6000 coins.<br/> 6.
-A redeems 500 shares.
+Pool now has 1000 total coins and 1000 total shares.
+3. Pool appreciates in value from rewards and now has 2000 coins.
+A&apos;s 1000 shares are now worth 2000 coins.
+4. Shareholder B now buys in with 1000 coins.
+Since before the buy in, each existing share is worth 2 coins, B will receive 500 shares in exchange for 1000 coins.
+Pool now has 1500 shares and 3000 coins.
+5. Pool appreciates in value from rewards and now has 6000 coins.
+6. A redeems 500 shares.
 Each share is worth 6000 / 1500 &#61; 4.
 A receives 2000 coins.
-Pool has 4000 coins and 1000<br/> shares left.<br/>
+Pool has 4000 coins and 1000
+shares left.

 -  [Struct `Pool`](#0x1_pool_u64_Pool)